rncm-prism/prism-samplernn/README.md

 Note that Pydub is only required for the audio chunking script.

+### CUDA

+Although it is possible to run the training and generation scripts on a CPU alone, optimal (or even tolerable) performance will require a [CUDA-enabled NVIDIA GPU](https://developer.nvidia.com/cuda-gpus).
+TensorFlow 2 requires CUDA version 10.1, however installation of CUDA is beyond the scope of this document - for full instructions on how to install CUDA for your platform see the [TensorFlow GPU guide](https://www.tensorflow.org/install/gpu).

 -----------

 ## Installation
-The simplest way to install is with [Anaconda](https://www.anaconda.com/distribution/).
-After running the installer for your platform, open a new terminal window or tab so that the `conda` package manager is available on your `PATH`.
+To install Prism SampleRNN it is **strongly recommended** to use [Anaconda](https://www.anaconda.com/distribution/), a popular open-source platform for scientific computing, which greatly simplifies package management for machine learning projects.
+After running the installer for your OS, open a new terminal window or tab so that the `conda` package manager is available on your `PATH`.
 Then create a new environment with:

 `conda create -n prism-samplernn anaconda`